gardener/gardener/docs/development/local_setup.md

 The development of the Gardener could happen by targeting any cluster.
 You basically need a Garden cluster (e.g., a [Minikube](https://github.com/kubernetes/minikube) cluster) and one Seed cluster per cloud provider and per data center/region.
 You can configure the Gardener controller manager to watch **all namespaces** for Shoot manifests or to only watch **one single** namespace.

-The commands bellow will configure your `minikube` with the absolute minimum resources to launch Gardener API server & controller manager:
+The commands below will configure your `minikube` with the absolute minimum resources to launch Gardener API server & controller manager:

 ```bash
 $ minikube start